Bobby Tench: Legacy and death

 In an interview with Tom Jennings from Backstage Axxess in 2012, Joe Bonamassa mentioned Tench as a vocal influence.
-Later, in a 2018 interview with Planet Rock magazine Bonamassa mentioned Tench's vocal skills and stated that he "had one of the best voices of the 1970s".
-In his 2016 autobiography Stick It, Carmine Appice (drummer for the influential Vanilla Fudge) states that Tench was "a killer soulful singer, with a real cool gritty edge to his vocals".
+Later, in a 2018 interview with Planet Rock magazine Bonamassa mentioned Tench's vocal skills and stated that, he "had one of the best voices of the 1970s".

+In his 2016 autobiography Stick It, Carmine Appice (drummer for the influential Vanilla Fudge) stated that Tench was "a killer soulful singer, with a real cool gritty edge to his vocals".

+Guitars

+Tench owned guitars of various vintages and played Gibson Les Pauls such as seen on the fold cover for Hummingbird's album "We can't go on meeting like this" released in 1977 and during the period he was with Van Morrison, Humble Pie also Streetwalkers.